mkicjn/csl/README.md

 * Manage environments better to make temporary bindings easier
 * Find and fix more of the rare issues with memory management
 * More math functions
+* Logical operators
+* Translation rules for variadic functions and macros
 * Formatted output
 * Better error handling